verifythis/verifythis.github.io/content/onsite/program/index.md

 ---

-The program for VerifyThis will be made available closer to the competition, stay tuned!
+The program for VerifyThis will be made available closer to the competition in 2026, stay tuned!

 <!-- VerifyThis will be held at XXX (the location for all ETAPS 2025 events) in room XXX.

 ## Saturday (provisional schedule)